Nency-Ravaliya/IPFIX-NETFLOW-NTP/README.md

 In this way, NetFlow/IPFIX helps you **monitor** and **analyze** network activity, while NTP keeps everything **synchronized**.
 This is how network administrators keep track of traffic, troubleshoot problems, and ensure smooth performance.
 ```

-This `README.md` preserves all your content as requested.